Vanguard review summary

 It's great that Vanguard charges no deposit fee and transferring money is easy and user-friendly.
-The deposit and withdrawal could be improved though.
+Deposit and withdrawal options could be improved, though.
 You can use only bank transfer, and a fee is charged for wire transfer withdrawals.

 |• No deposit fee||• Credit/Debit card not available|